 How are reliability levels currently set?

 The reliability standard currently requires there be sufficient generation and transmission interconnection such that 99.998% of annual demand for electricity is expected to be supplied.

 Put another way, the standard specifies the maximum expected unserved energy (USE), or the amount of electricity demanded by customers which is at risk of not being supplied.
 It is currently set at 0.002% of the region’s annual energy consumption in a financial year.

 State and territory governments set the level of reliability that must be provided by transmission and distribution networks (‘poles and wires’).

 In tandem with our system security program, the AEMC is undertaking a system reliability program, which includes:

-We have also recently made a new rule to redefine the conditions when AEMO it can declare a lack of reserves (LOR) and signal to the market that electricity reserves are running low.
+In December 2017 we made a new rule to redefine the conditions when AEMO it can declare a lack of reserves (LOR) and signal to the market that electricity reserves are running low.

 Ph: 0404 821 935